chrultrabook/docs/docs/prerequisites.md

   * **Your boardname**
 *  **A basic knowledge of command lines and how to use a terminal/command prompt.**
   * We can't help you if you don't know how to cd to a directory or delete a file.
-* A minimum of a 8gb USB drive for making a bootable USB.
+* A minimum of an 8GB USB drive for making a bootable USB.

 ------